 Two years after Maryland voters approved sports betting, players are finally able to place wagers online.
-Seven sportsbook apps went live on Wednesday, Nov.
-23 at 9 a.m., and more wait patiently on the sidelines for their turn to debut.
+Seven sportsbook apps went live on Nov.
+23 at 9 a.m., while some chose to launch in early 2023 and more wait patiently on the sidelines for own their turn.

 It was a frustratingly long process for eager Marylanders.
 So, what took so long?

 Maryland finally debuts online sports betting on Nov.
 23

 After what felt like an incredibly slow rollout, online sportsbooks officially debuted the day before Thanksgiving 2022.

 Ten sportsbooks were approved by the Sports Wagering Application Review Commission (SWARC) to offer online sports betting in Maryland.
 A handful of those brands even announced incredible pre-launch welcome offers.
 Seven of those went live at launch.

 Until recently, Maryland regulators were hesitant to circle an exact date on the calendar.
 Now, eager bettors can celebrate the launch date of Nov.
 23 as opposed to a launch later in December.

 SWARC recently expedited the launch process by moving up its latest meeting to an earlier date.
 During that Nov.
 16 meeting, the commission approved 10 mobile sportsbook licenses, paving the way for additional steps to begin.